 What would you do with an extra $900/month?
 Get started with your own blog today.
 Here’s a post that will help you out.

 HOLD UP…FITNESS BLOGS?
 I DON’T EVEN KNOW WHAT A BLOG IS…

 If you don’t know what a blog is, you’ve come to the right place.
 (I do have this how-to-start-a fitness-blog-blueprint if you want to skip ahead.)
 This is a blog.
 Many of the websites you visit are blogs.
 “Blog” is short for “weblog,” which today, can be a lot of things.
 To me, this is like an online journal even though it’s also a business.
 If a website has a lot of posts and is constantly changing, it’s probably a blog – but there’s not a real set of rules here.
 If you’re blogging for fitness, however, you’ll probably write your own blog posts (they’re like articles) like I do.

 But how does blogging for fitness professionals work?
 What are the keys to a successful fitness blog?

 You may have noticed that this blog is fairly new.
 (While I’m not operating one of the world’s top personal trainer blogs, I am a veteran blogger.)
 I am working on a ton of content for you all.
 But I’ll give you a quick run-down of my overall plan.

 Firstly, I plan on using this blog for my own accountability.
 I work out with my own personal trainer but I still want my readers to see my progress.
 I want them to know that I’m not perfect – food is the hard part for me – just like most of my readers.

 This blog is also meant to supplement my income as I look for work as a personal trainer in the next few months.
 I am pretty sure I have a job lined up but as I build clientele working around my daughter’s preschool schedule, I’m going to need a little extra cash to help me get to the point where my schedule is full.
 That’s where this fitness blogger gig comes in.

-Here’s how I’m personally going to make money on my health and fitness blog:
+Here’s how I’m personally making money on my health and fitness blog: